 Sole trading and IR35 – in conclusion

-As we have discussed; if recruiters did routinely hire sole traders, separate employment status rules would still apply anyway.
+As we have discussed, if recruiters routinely hired sole traders, separate employment status rules would still apply anyway.

-Put simply, if you are not truly working in business on your own account, then you are likely to be treated as an employee for tax purposes, regardless of the business structure you trade under.
+Put simply, if you are not truly working in business on your own account, you will likely be treated as an employee for tax purposes, regardless of the business structure you trade under.

-The key is to be able to trade outside IR35 legitimately as a limited company worker as demonstrated by the terms of your contracts, and the way you carry out this work (your working practices).
+The key is to trade outside IR35 legitimately as a limited company worker, as demonstrated by the terms of your contracts and how you carry out this work (your working practices).

 Read our core IR35 guides to get started!